 Three partners committed to combat AMR

 Boehringer Ingelheim’s participation in Aurobac is part of a wider so-called pandemic preparedness initiative, which includes a 50 million EUR investment in the AMR action fund by Boehringer Ingelheim.
-Boehringer Ingelheim Venture Fund has committed to invest up to 12 million EUR in AMR infection companies.
+Boehringer Ingelheim Venture Fund has committed to invest in up to 12 AMR infection companies.

 bioMérieux has over 55 years of diagnostics expertise with more than 75 percent of its research and development budget focused on antimicrobial resistance.
 Moreover, 80 percent of its turnover is related to the fight against AMR through a complete diagnostic solution facilitating antibiotic therapy decision-making, including antibiotic initiation, optimization, and discontinuation.

 Evotec has built a world-leading platform to tackle infectious diseases.
 With a more than 200-strong anti-infective discovery team, the company has proven experience on multiple agent classes.
 On top of the company’s own pre-competitive pandemic preparedness and rapid response technology platform (“PRROTECT”), Evotec leverages its infectious disease capabilities with many industry, academic and non-profit partners and is active in a variety of networks such as the AMR Accelerator that is part of the EU’s Innovative Medicines Initiative (“IMI”).